 The memory-map interface works as follows.
-When wr_en is asserted (active high), this means that the processor is currently providing valid data on wr_data.
+When wr_en is asserted (active high), this means that the processor is currently providing valid data on wr_data .
 This data will only be valid for one cycle, so in the same cycle you must check wr_addr and then store wr_data into the corresponding resource, which for this assignment is just a register.
 For example, you will have separate registers for inputs go and n.

-When rd_en is asserted (active high), this means that the processor is requesting data from the address on rd_addr .
+When rd_en is asserted (active high), this means that the processor is requesting data from the address on rd_addr.
 The interface requires the data to be provided on the rd_data port one cycle after rd_en is asserted.
 If you provide the data at any other time, your code will not work.

-- 5) Modify the user_app entity to instantiate your memory_map entity and the fib entity (either the provided one or your own).
-Connect them together appropriately. - 6) Simulate user_app_tb to test the correctness of your design.
+5) Simulate user_app_tb to test the correctness of your design.
 Note that even if the testbench reports no errors, there could still be bugs in your code.
 In fact, I purposely created the testbench in such a way that it is unlikely to expose certain types of bugs.
 I leave it to you as an exercise to make the testbench better, but you do not have to submit the modified testbench.

-- 7) Repackage the accelerator IP with your modified files, add it as a peripheral for the Zynq, and generate the corresponding bitfile (see lab 2 for the exact steps). - 8) Rename the bitfile to lab3.bit and upload it to your project directory on reconfig.ece.ufl.edu.
+- 6) Repackage the accelerator IP with your modified files, add it as a peripheral for the Zynq, and generate the corresponding bitfile (see lab 2 for the exact steps). - 7) Rename the bitfile to lab3.bit and upload it to your project directory on reconfig.hcs.ufl.edu.